 All commercial cloud services providing public API’s implement a rate-limiting system of some form, primarily to protect systems from abuse and over-utilization of system resources.

-When designing our new implementation, we wanted to remedy all these issues.
-For starters, we will replace the current HTTP 503 (Service Temporarily Unavailable) with HTTP 429 (Too Many Requests) making it very clear if the rate-limit is being enforced.
+When the number of requests reach the rate limit the HTTP 429 (Too Many Requests) is displayed making it very clear if the rate-limit is being enforced.

 The rate-limit scales with more tenants / access-tokens

 Remember that the rate limit is not based on external IP-addresses, but rather access-token.
-If your integration is used by five different Fortnox-tenants, every one of those tenants will have a unique access-token granting you 4 r/s for each such token.
-This would effectively put you at a global limit of 20 requests per second towards Fortnox API.
-Remember that each individual access-token will still be at the 4 r/s limit though.
+If your integration is used by five different Fortnox-tenants, every one of those tenants will have a unique access-token granting you 300 requests per minute for each such token.